 Score 100 or higher (600 on the paper-based test)

 2 or higher, or requirement as specified by your graduate department

-master's degree from an accredited institution in the United States may be
+master's degree from a US-accredited institution in the United States (or abroad) may be

 more information or registration forms for the following tests, please contact: